man7788/JITL_CCNA_Lab_Instruction/Part-3-Layer-2-Concepts/Day-22-Rapid-STP.md

 What appears different than what you have learned about the root bridge?

-- There is a backup port in the root bridge
+- There is a backup port in the root bridge.

 What is the cause of this?